 Use Fertilizer on a Schedule

 Use starter fertilizers to aid the growing process when putting in a new tree or plant.
 It helps with plant health from the very beginning and can improve root system quality.
 In the years after planting, use fertilizer as necessary for each plant variety.
+You can have discreet yard signs that will help you keep track of your fertilizing.

 Pro-Tip: Remember that the best type of fertilizer to use depends on the plant.